SrijanSaraswat/Advanced-E-commerce/README.md

 npm run build
 ```

-- Deploy the contents of the `build/` folder to a static host like Netlify or Vercel
+- Deploy the `build/` directory to Vercel or Netlify

 ## Troubleshooting

-1. Ensure PostgreSQL and Redis are running correctly.
+- Ensure PostgreSQL and Redis services are running
-2. Double-check environment variables in both backend and frontend `.env` files.
+- Validate environment variables and ports
-3. Run migrations again if database changes are made.
+- Rerun migrations if DB schema changes

 ## License